 The lack of information on these models is so severe and some users who reviewed them are so clearly and vividly off-center with their views, that I had to gather the ES10, ESW10JPN, ESW11LTD, and the ES700 myself to discover if I was crazy.

 I’d already owned the ESW9 for some time, so there was no need to purchase that.
-I’ve heard each model individually many times and almost never agreed with anyone who said anything about them, save for someone who happened to be a buddy of mine who goes by the user name Glitch3d…a previous owner of the ESW11LTD: a voice of reason amidst the insanity.
+I’ve heard each model individually many times and rarely agreed with anyone who said anything about them, save for someone who happened to be a buddy of mine who goes by the user name Glitch3d…a previous owner of the ESW11LTD: a voice of reason amidst the insanity.

 I bring this up because, after years of reading and scouring for more reviews and mentions of the ESW10JPN and the ESW11LTD, I’d always come back with more confusion and stress as time went on.

-Nobody talked about EQ or efficiency, nobody tested with popular sources and amplifiers, or really at all touched on what they are capable of with different pads, where their limits are and what meshes with them, and why.
-It baffled me and stressed me out so intensely, that I spent the last few years hunting for a used ESW10JPN and ESW11LTD to purchase for myself just to review.
+Nobody talked about EQ or efficiency, nobody tested with popular sources and amplifiers, or really at all touched on what they are capable of with different pads, where their limits are, what meshes with them, and why.

 Sellers

 I finally found sellers for both and dropped a heartbreaking and wallet-crunching amount of cash.
-I got a hell of a deal on a near mint 11LTD…but the owner of the 10JPN flat out lied to me about their condition and it took almost 60 days for it to be imported to my location in the states.
+I got a hell of a deal on a near-mint 11LTD…but the owner of the 10JPN flat-out lied to me about their condition and it took almost 60 days for it to be imported to my location in the States.

-I tried to dispute it, but Paypal said it was too late to do so and the owner got away scot-free after saying it was in A+ condition and when the set was actually in F condition and severely battered upon delivery.
+I tried to dispute it, but Paypal said it was too late to do so and the owner got away scot-free after saying it was in A+ condition when the set was actually in F condition and severely battered upon delivery.
 That son of a bitch...

 The Process of Urushi Training